mrismanaziz/Reforestation/README.md

-## What did the green grape say to the purple grape?
-BREATH!!
+## What has ears but cannot hear?
+A field of corn.